curl/everything-curl/http/post.md

-A little convenience feature that could be suitable to mention in this context is the `-G` or `--get` option, which takes all data you have specified with the different `-d` variants and appends that data on the right end of the URL separated with a '?' and then makes curl send a GET instead.
+A little convenience feature that could be suitable to mention in this context is the `-G` or `--get` option, which takes all data you have specified with the different `-d` variants and appends that data as if on the right end of a URL separated with a '?' and then makes curl send a GET instead.

 This option makes it easy to switch between POSTing and GETing a form, for